learn-co-curriculum/devops-m0-shell-scripting-1/README.md

 ## Introduction

 *Shell scripting* is an extremely powerful tool for automating tasks and processing data.
-It's an essential skill for developers, especially sysadmins and devops engineers.
+It's an essential skill for most developers, unquestionably so for sysadmins and devops engineers.

 **Shell scripts** are essentially a series of commands that are executed in a shell, like the ones we have been using in the previous chapters.
 These commands are then saved to a text file, which can be then executed by the shell.
 They can both receive input and return output.